 Purpose: to build play and discuss disc golf

 Purpose: To entertain ourselves and the masses!

 Meetings: 1st and 3rd Thursdays of each month, 3-4PM, room 714

 Purpose: To learn about other cultures, see historical sites and have fun traveling.

-Purpose: to plan Masses for once a month; to praise God with our voices and musical talents
+Purpose: to plan Masses; to praise God with our voices and musical talents

-Meetings: Fridays (and some Wednesdays) at 7:15 am in the cafeteria
+Meetings: Wednesday and Friday mornings at 7:15 am in the cafeteria

-Purpose: to photograph school events and assist with the Cardinal Chronicles, school newspaper
+Purpose: to photograph school events or write articles about school events

 Activities: Photograph school events